alneng/spotify-audio-previews/README.md

 - A promise that resolves to the preview URL string, or `null` if no preview is available and `throws` is `false`

+#### Throws

+- `InvalidTrackIdError`: If the track ID format is invalid
+- `InvalidSpotifyUrlError`: If the Spotify URL is invalid
+- `NoPreviewAvailableError`: If no preview is available and `throws` is `true`
+- `SpotifyApiError`: If there's an issue with the Spotify API request

 ### `extractTrackIdFromUrl(url)`

 Extracts the track ID from a Spotify track URL.